Buying An Old House Vs. A New House: The Pros And Cons

 Energy efficiency has become increasingly important over the years, so in most cases, the newer the home, the easier it is on the environment.
 New homes better retain heat in the winter and air in the summer due to their thicker, dual-pane windows and insulated walls, ceilings and floors.

-Depending on the home design, there’s also potential for an even stronger focus on efficiency, as some modern homes come with built-in solar panels and other renewable energy sources.
+Depending on the home design, there’s also potential for an even stronger focus on efficiency, as some modern homes come with built-in home solar panel system and other renewable energy sources.

 Safety Stamp Of Approval